skourta/gdg_flutter_SJ_19/README.md

 # gdg_flutter_SJ_19

-A clone of the whatsApp UI made using FLutter
+A clone of the whatsApp UI made using Flutter for the GDG Algiers SJ of 2019